House of horrors: Duo jailed for life for torture and murder of Auckland teen Dimetrius Pairama

 They would discard Pairama's body in a rusty steel drum at the abandoned state house in Māngere on a cold, rainy night in July 2018.

-The case involved Winter and Te Amo running, what was described by the Court of Appeal as "cut-throat defences", as they blamed each other for murdering Pairama.
+The case involved Winter, 29, and Te Amo, 26, running what was described by the Court of Appeal as "cut-throat defences" as they blamed each other for murdering Pairama.

 Crown Solicitor at Manukau, Natalie Walker, who prosecuted Winter and Te Amo, said there appeared to be no reason for the "terrible loss of humanity".